Extending the system

 templates/subdirectory, copy the templates, rename them, edithost_defs.lbland the summary templates, and define the supplemental metadata in the supplemental template.

 The configuration modules form the contract the engine relies on.
-The host
+Console-script

 host_config.py must provide: